-Greater part of this stone’s play of colour stay in blue-aqua-green range but you’ll glimpse some gold-orange-red at certain angles.
-Patterns visible in this carving could be best described as a mix between Flame/Digit/Broadflash.
+A miniature, crystal opal sculpture.
+Elegant design, full of flickering, yet strong fire.
+Within its slightly yellowish crystal body you can find whole display of elusive, metallic flashes.
+The play of colour is dominated by blue-aqua-green range but you’ll glimpse some gold-orange-red at certain angles.
+Patterns visible in this carving could be best described as a mix between flame, digit and a broadflash.
 This opal is well suited for an original pendant or to be kept as a collector stone.

 1 in stock

-Opal has amorphous structure and its hardness varies between 5 and 6.5 on a Moh’s Scale.
-While wearing opal you should generally avoid, hard knocks, abrasion, immersion in liquids other than water ( household chemicals, oils etc.).
-To clean your opal it’s best to use wet cloth or gently clean it under running water, you should avoid ultrasonic cleaners.
+Opals hardness varies between 5 and 6.5 on a Mohs Scale.
+While wearing opal you should generally avoid impacts, abrasion and immersion in liquids other than water ( household chemicals, oils, etc.).
+To clean your opal, it’s best to use a wet cloth or gently clean it under the running water.
+You should avoid ultrasonic cleaners.